 List all the expenses in this section here.
 You should add items invoiced but not yet paid are added to your creditors list.

-This is an accounting adjustment and is not directly used for tax calculation purposes as this is done offline because the tax authorities tell you what depreciation values you can use rather that what you have applied in your P&L - the other entry goes below fixed assets on your balance sheet to calculate the net asset figure.
+This line is an accounting adjustment and not directly used for tax calculation purposes.
+The tax authorities tell you what depreciation values you can use rather than what you have applied in your P&L. The other entry goes below fixed assets on your balance sheet to calculate the net asset figure.

-General the EBIT calculation is made so that company results can be compared with one another as interest received is not dependant upon the company selling more products and corporation tax may make the results meaningless.
+The EBIT calculation makes it easy for company results to be compared with one another as interest received is not dependant upon the company selling more products and corporation tax make the results meaningless.

-This is interest and bank charges paid from your business within the accounting period.
+This entry summarises interest and bank charges paid from your business within the accounting period.

 Tax will be the estimated amount of corporation tax on the business

-And finally the net result is what's left.
-It's a calculation of all invoiced income less all of your invoiced expenses and purchases less interest paid and tax to be paid gives your overall profit or loss in the period you're accounting for.
+And finally, the net result is what's left.
+It's a calculation of all invoiced income less all invoiced expenses and purchases less interest and tax paid providing your overall profit or loss in the period of the accounts.